08. Use the arrows technique

 For a bit of VR inspiration, why not immerse yourself in these VR podcasts?

-11. Consider working for a VFX company versus working on-set
+11. Consider working for a VFX company

 Just as there are differences in production, there are major variations between working within an outsourcing or VFX company versus an on-set art department.
 When you're working off-site on films, say for a VFX firm or visual development outsourcer, you're surrounded with an extra layer of colleagues, art directors and leads who can help you grow as an artist.